 Will my child need a dental X-ray, and are they safe?

 Individual circumstances will dictate when and how often your child needs to have a dental X-ray taken.
 Children with greater risk of cavities may need biannual radiographs, while children with average or below average risk levels may only have an X-ray taken every 1-2 years.
 Dental X-rays are completely safe for children.
-Our dentists will also take precautions to ensure that your child is exposed to as little radiation as possible.
+Our dentist will also take precautions to ensure that your child is exposed to as little radiation as possible.

 When should my child have his or her initial orthodontic evaluation?